 Urinary Tract Infection

-Prostatitis is an inflammation of the prostate and a common condition which affects the prostate and a common condition affecting many men.
-Prostatitis can cause plenty of symptoms like painful urination, pain in the abdomen, lower back & pelvic area.
+Prostatitis is an inflammation of the prostate and a common condition that affects the prostate and a common condition affecting many men.
+The inflammation of the prostate gland causes plenty of symptoms like painful urination, pain in the abdomen, lower back & pelvic area.

 This can be confused with prostatitis with other infections in the urinary tract, which is why it’s better to visit a urologist to see an accurate diagnosis.
 Antibiotics are usually prescribed for the treatment of prostatitis.